farao-community/farao-community.github.io/pages/docs/input-data/crac-cim.md

 </Series>
 ```

-- **topological** elementary actions have a A01, AO2, A07 or a B24 psrType, that respectively stand for Tieline, line, circuit breaker and transformer.
+- **topological** elementary actions have a A01, AO2, A07 or a B24 psrType, that respectively stand for tie-line, line, circuit breaker and transformer.
 In a similar way to other elementary actions, topological elementary actions do not have a minimumCapacity nor a maximumCapacity.
-Since they aren't defined by a setpoint, they don't have a defaultCapacity either.
+Since they aren't defined by a set-point, they don't have a defaultCapacity either.
 They are entirely defined by the marketObjectStatus : A21 for OPEN, and A22 for CLOSE.

 ```xml
 <Series>